Jasonasante/Ascii-Art-Web-Dockerize/README.md

 Description: This is basic web application made using golang and html that allows one to convert a string into a Graphical User Interface (GUI).

-Authors: Abdul Raheem Khan , Jason Asante-Twumasi and Douglas Barco
+Authors: Nadine, Jason Asante-Twumasi and Douglas Barco

 Usage: how to run